microsoft/FluidFramework/packages/loader/container-loader/README.md

 Container will also not attempt to reconnect on lost connection if `Container.setAutoReconnect(false)` was called prior to loss of connection.
 This might be useful if hosting application implements "user away" type of experience to reduce cost on both client and server of maintaining connection while user is away.
 Calling setAutoReconnect(true) will reenable automatic reconnections, but host might need to allow extra time for reconnection as it likely involves token fetch and processing of a lot of Ops generated by other clients while this client was not connected.

-Components should almost never listen to these events (see more on [Read-only states](#Read-only-states), and should use consensus DDSs if they need to synchronize activity across clients.
+Components should almost never listen to these events (see more on [Readonly states](#Readonly-states), and should use consensus DDSs if they need to synchronize activity across clients.
 DDSs listen for these events to know when to resubmit pending Ops.

 Hosting application can use these events in order to indicate to user when user changes are not propagating through the system, and thus can be lost (on browser tab being closed).
 It's advised to use some delay (like 5 seconds) before showing such UI, as network connectivity might be intermittent.
 Also if container was offline for very long period of time due to `Container.setAutoReconnect(false)` being called, it might take a while to get connected and current.

 Please note that hosts can implement various strategies on how to handle disconnections.
 Some may decide to show some UX letting user know about potential loss of data if document is closed while disconnected.
-Others can force container to disallow user edits while offline (see [Read-only states](#Read-only-states)).
+Others can force container to disallow user edits while offline (see [Readonly states](#Readonly-states)).

 It's worth pointing out that being connected does not mean all user edits are preserved on container closure.
 There is latency in the system, and loader layer does not provide any guarantees here.
 Not every implementation needs a solution here (games likely do not care), and thus solving this problem is pushed to framework level (i.e. having a component that can expose `'dirtyDocument'` signal from ContainerRuntime and request route that can return such component).

-## Read-only states
+## Readonly states
 `Container.readonlyPermissions` (and `DeltaManager.readonlyPermissions`) indicates to host if file is writable or not.
 There are two cases when it's true:

 1. User has no write permissions to to modify this container (which usually maps to file in storage, and lack of write permissions by a given user)